 Labor Day fertilization and rust on turf

-Weather this summer resulted in most lawns growing vigorously throughout the entire summer.
+Stretches of dry and hot weather this summer resulted in some lawns being stressed and slow to recover.
 As Labor Day weekend approaches, a fertilizer application will ensure the turf maintains density and competes with pests such as weeds and rust.

 As summer quickly fades into the rearview mirror, late August or early September is a perfect time for a fertilizer application.
-Most lawns made it through this summer very healthy due to cool temperatures and ample precipitation.
-The recent stretch of high temperatures and a brief period without rain has slowed turfgrass growth in some areas.
+Lawns throughout Michigan were stressed at different times this summer due to sporadic rainfall and high temperatures.
+The recent stretch of dry conditions has slowed turfgrass growth in some areas.

 Almost on cue, as growth slows in late summer, rust sightings become common.
 Rust is the disease homeowners notice when their white tennis shoes and white poodles traverse through the lawn and come back in looking less than white.
 There are several types of rust: stem rust, crown rust, leaf rust and stripe rust.
 As a general rule in almost all cases, rust is considered a cosmetic turfgrass disease that, although it may discolor the turf, will not result in turfgrass death.

-If you find yourself inundated with a bad case of rust, make sure to keep up on your mowing and a fertilizer application around the Labor Day (Sept.
-2) weekend should help stimulate turf growth that will help diminish the impact of the rust.
+If you find yourself inundated with a bad case of rust, keep up on your mowing and a fertilizer application around the Labor Day (Sept.
+4, 2017) weekend should help stimulate turf growth that will help diminish the impact of the rust.
 Read more details on rust from Michigan State University Extension.

 Fertilizing around Labor Day will result in moderate top-growth and give the turf some extra energy to develop roots and continue to compete with weeds that have been particularly troublesome this year.